September Birthstone – Blue Sapphire

 Sapphire: Philosophy Of The Stone

-Across the globe, the sapphire gemstone’s beauty attracted deep meaning to several cultures.
+Across the globe, the beauty of the sapphire gemstone has attracted deep meaning to several cultures.
 Many held it for its physical allure.
 Others regarded it for the deeper meaning their philosophies projected onto it.
-European past cultures held that the gemstone’s possession protected against the plague and illnesses affecting the eye.
+European past cultures believed that the possession of the gemstone protected against the plague and illnesses affecting the eyes.

-Still others believed in the stone’s ability to counteract toxins as the antidote to poison.
+Still others believed the stone had the ability to counteract toxins, serving as an antidote to poison.
 There were also beliefs that the gemstone gave the owner the ability to see the future.
-In fact, the ancient Romans held a popular belief sapphire stones granted them protection from harm or envy.
+In fact, the ancient Romans held a widespread belief that sapphire stones granted them protection from harm or envy.

 Sapphire Care